chetankala/Revature-Notes/Week 12-devops-python/Python/py-notes.md

 - Syntax - When set up blocks of code (such as if-statements, for-loops, etc.), we use colons and indentations as opposed to curly braces
 - Variable Types - when we declare variables in python, we don't explicitly state the data types, and we can change/re-assign to a new variable type after instantiation
 - Make sure to include .py extension on all Python files

+### Running a Python Script:
+- Make sure we have Python installed on your device (Workspace one if you have a work computer)
+- To test this installation out, run python from our command line